olmallet81/URT/README.md

 ## C++

-In this section we are going to compare URT performance using alternatively Armadillo, Blaze and Eigen, each one of these linear algebra libraries using alternatively Intel MKL, OpenBLAS and their internal BLAS/LAPACK wrapper (at the exception of Blaze which must be linked at least to an external LAPACK library).
+In this section we are going to compare URT performance using alternatively Armadillo, Blaze and Eigen, each one of these linear algebra libraries using alternatively Intel MKL, OpenBLAS and their internal BLAS/LAPACK routines (at the exception of Blaze which must be linked at least to an external LAPACK library).
 Once the nine URT shared libraries have been built we are ready to proceed by running for each one of them ./URT/benchmark/benchmark.cpp:

 ```C++